apple-fritter/flowmark/README.md

 - [mdformat](https://github.com/executablebooks/mdformat) is probably the closest
   alternative to Flowmark and it also uses Python.
-  It preserves line breaks in order to support semantic line breaks, but does not auto-apply them as Flowmark does.
+  It preserves line breaks in order to support semantic line breaks, but does not auto-apply them as Flowmark does and has somewhat different features.

 - [Prettier](https://prettier.io/blog/2017/11/07/1.8.0) is the ubiquitous Node formatter that handles Markdown/MDX